Decarbonization Pathways Pilot

 • View a video recording of the panel “Developing Scalable Pathways for Home Decarbonization” presented on February 15, 2022 at the Pre-Conference Showcase for BuildingEnergy Boston 2022.
 The discussion includes an update on the proposed decarbonization assessment protocols.

-• Visit Abode's Participant Portal (coming soon), which will provide more information about the application timeline, incentives, and how to schedule a decarbonization assessment.
+• Visit Abode's Participant Portal, which will provide more information about the application timeline, incentives, and how to schedule a decarbonization assessment.

 • Questions?
 Please email us at buildings@masscec.com with “Decarbonization Pathways” in the subject line.